Web self-service is a set of online tools that enable customers to find answers and resolve issues without needing to contact a support agent.

 Users can troubleshoot payment or access issues and receive personalized article suggestions based on their questions.

-If further help is needed, they can escalate to support team through the contact options provided.
+If further help is needed, escalate to the support team through the contact options provided.

 Microsoft: Support site